-If the home you want to buy falls within those two categories, you should quickly make a home offer, providing you retain cancellation rights.
+If the home you want to buy falls within those two categories, you should quickly make a home offer if you retain cancellation rights.

-Some real estate agents do not like to waste time writing an offer that a buyer might later cancel and will try to dissuade you from making an offer to purchase.
-Some might not even disclose to you that you have a certain number of days to change your mind.
-Don't hire an agent who doesn't have your best interest at heart.
+Some real estate agents don't like to "waste time" writing an offer that a buyer might later cancel and will try to dissuade you from making an offer to purchase.
+Don't hire an agent who doesn't have your best interests in mind.

-- The obvious reason to make a purchase offer right after finding a home you love is you will prevent anybody else from buying it.
-When the seller accepts an offer from you, the seller cannot accept another, except a backup offer, good only if your contract is canceled by you.
+The obvious reason to make a purchase offer right after finding a home you love is that you may prevent anybody else from buying it.
+When the seller accepts an offer from you, the seller can't accept another unless it's a backup offer, which is only good if you cancel your contract.

-- If you're undecided between two homes and go into contract on property A, property B might not be available if you should change your mind and cancel the first transaction.
+If you're undecided between two homes and go into contract on property A, property B might not be available if you change your mind and cancel the first transaction.

 Another con is that the return of an earnest money deposit is not automatic.
 Both parties are required to sign cancellation instructions.
 Buyers can incur appraisal, credit report, and home inspection fees that are non-refundable.
 Generally, title policy/escrow and other closing costs are waived upon cancellation.

 Given the alternative of losing the home you want, however, it is advantageous to learn from the mistakes of others.
 If you're buying a home in a seller's market, hesitation could cost you a home you love.